TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 **_- Step 2:_** If `qrCodeRenewalInterval > 0`, a freshness check is performed for this tuple in order to limit relay attacks.
-More precisely, if `t_qrScan` (generated by the Cléa application during the scan) and `t_qrStart` (generated by the device and protected from malicious modifications by being in the encrypted part of the QR code) are "too different", the server rejects the tuple.
+More precisely, if `t_qrScan` (generated by the CL\'EA application during the scan) and `t_qrStart` (generated by the device and protected from malicious modifications by being in the encrypted part of the QR code) are "too different", the server rejects the tuple.
-The tolerance depends on the `qrCodeRenewalInterval` value, on the possible drift of the device clock (e.g., one or two minutes per year), and on the accuracy of the Cléa application clock on the user terminal.
+The tolerance depends on the `qrCodeRenewalInterval` value, on the possible drift of the device clock (e.g., one or two minutes per year), and on the accuracy of the CL\'EA application clock on the user terminal.
 For instance it checks that:
 ```
 	| t_qrScan - t_qrStart | < qrCodeRenewalInterval + 300 sec + 300 sec
 ```
-in order to take into account the possibility of scanning the code just before its renewal, including a maximum drift of 5mn for this device compared to the official time, and also a maximum drift of 5mn for the Cléa clock.
+in order to take into account the possibility of scanning the code just before its renewal, including a maximum drift of 5mn for this device compared to the official time, and also a maximum drift of 5mn for the CL\'EA clock.

 This verification is intended to limit (without being able to totally prevent them) relay attacks where the attacker scans a QR code from a target location and communicates it to several supposed patients in order to create a fake cluster afterwards.
 The attack is thus limited in time to the defined tolerance.